Ju2H3brc0t/Chillr/README.md

 # Chillr Bot

-## Features

-Some features are still under development

 ## Purpose

 Chillr is specifically designed to respond to the needs of my Discord server, providing functionality that aligns with server management, community interaction, and more.

+## Features

+Chillr provide various functionalities to enhance server management and user interaction:

+ - Automatied Message Cleanup: Message in specific channels are autmatically deleted after a set time.

+ - Counting System: A counting game where users must increment the number correctly without sending consecutive messages.

+Some features are still under developpement.

 ## Installation